nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 -------------------------

-The :class:`~eventsourcing.domain.Aggregate` class has a "public" object method :func:`~eventsourcing.domain.Aggregate.collect_events` which can be called to collect new aggregate event objects.
+The :class:`~eventsourcing.domain.Aggregate` class has a "public" object method :func:`~eventsourcing.domain.BaseAggregate.collect_events` which can be called to collect new aggregate event objects.
 New aggregate event objects are appended to the aggregate's list of pending events when a new aggregate is "created" and when subsequent events are triggered.